Florida serial killings suspect watched porn after three slayings, police records reveal

 Donaldson was arrested Nov.
 28 after police said he handed a bag containing a handgun to a co-worker at McDonald’s near the neighborhood where four people had been shot.

 The details about Donaldson were part of 1,500 pages of investigative reports and audio recordings that were released in the case.
-The records also described behavioral changes that troubled Donaldson's on-again, off-again girlfriend
+The records also described behavioral changes that troubled Donaldson's on-again, off-again girlfriend.

 The Associated Press contributed to this report.